vladyslav-crunch/auto-posting-bot/README.md

 # auto-posting-bot
-Bot which will take messages from another chanels and repost it to origin
+Bot which will take messages from another channels and repost it to destination channels

 # Telegram Bot Setup Guide